Part of Rio Grande National Forest

 Although the cabin has some amenities, guests do need to provide their own food, sleeping bags, linens, towels, dish soap, matches, first aid kit, avalanche equipment, toilet paper and garbage bags.

 IMPORTANT!!!
 From late spring through possibly June each year, the road to Elwood Cabin may be plowed up to two miles away from the cabin.
 However, the last two miles might still require access by snowmobile, hiking, skiing, or snowshoes due to large snow berms blocking vehicle passage.
-Refunds will only be considered if the facility is inaccessible due to an administrative closure of the road or the facility.
+Refunds will only be considered if the facility is inaccessible due to an administrative closure of the road or the facility, and/or if cancellation request occurs 14 days prior to the first day of scheduled rental period.

 IMPORTANT!!!
 Before booking your stay at Elwood Cabin, please contact the Conejos Peak Ranger District at 719-274-8971 for a conditions report estimate, including potential road conditions for your anticipated stay.